openSUSE/news-o-o/_posts/2009-06-13-people-of-opensuse-lars-mueller.markdown

 ![viecherteam](/wp-content/uploads/2009/06/viecherteam.jpeg)
-is a picture of the team which maintained the network in our old flat in GÃ¶ttingen.
+is a picture of the team which maintained the network in our old flat in Göttingen.
 You also see (one) of the laptops I later unintentionally killed by flooding it with milk.
 Yes, there are reasons why newer systems have these drains.